 Cost: $1,495.00 (Financing Available)

-Students meet Monday through Thursday from 8AM to 5PM.
+Students generally meet Monday through Thursday from 9AM to 5:30PM.
 Externship hours may be completed on the weekends or up to 30 days after class, subect to availability as explained above.
 This course is fast paced and intense, but a truly exciting and quick way to become an EMT.

 Subjects Covered in the EMT Course